josharnow/PanDerm/README.md

 ```
 ## 2. Data Organization

 We've pre-processed the public datasets used in this study to prevent data leakage between splits.
-Please use the processed data to reproduce the results reported in our paper.
+To reproduce the results reported in our paper, please use these processed datasets.

+If you wish to use our model with your own dataset, please organize it in the same format as these pre-processed datasets.

 ### Dataset Links and Splits